 Learn about the history of systems biology and systems medicine from ISB’s co-founder, Leroy Hood.

-ISB is located in the South Lake Union neighborhood in Seattle.
+ISB is a nonprofit biomedical research organization located in the South Lake Union neighborhood in Seattle.
 A Brookings Institution report (May 2014) described SLU as Seattle’s urban “Innovation District” which is defined as areas: